 \section{Acknowledgments}

-\emph{Acknowledgments} --- We thank Sergio Cecotti, Song Cheng, Wei Cui, Pierre Deligne, Dan Freed, Xin Fu, Jun Hou Fung, Pavel Putrov, Ryan Thorngren, Jie Wang, and Martin Zirnbauer for their helpful comments.
+\emph{Acknowledgments} --- We thank Sergio Cecotti, Song Cheng, Wei Cui, Pierre Deligne, Dan Freed, Xin Fu, Jun Hou Fung, Yang-Yang Li, Pavel Putrov, Ryan Thorngren, Jie Wang, and Martin Zirnbauer for their helpful comments.
 JW also thanks Abhishodh Prakash for the past collaborations on the fractionalization of time-reversal T symmetry in \cite{PrakashJW2011.12320, PrakashJW2011.13921}.
-ZW is supported by BIMSA.
+ZW is supported by the NSFC Grant No. 12405001.
 JW is supported by Harvard University CMSA.
 YZY is supported by the National Science Foundation Grant No. DMR-2238360.